datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS01-Time-Series-Metadata.md

 Explore the metadata stored on the Harvard Forest LTER web page.
 Answer the following questions.

 1. What is the time span of the data available for this site?
-What time zone is the data collected in?
 2. You have some questions about these data.
 Who is the lead investigator / who do you contact for more information?
 And how do you contact them?
-3. Where is this site located?
-How is the site location information stored?
+3. Where is this field site located?
+How is the site location information stored in the metadata?
+Is there any information that may be useful to you viewing the location?
+(HINT: what if you were not familiar with Harvard as a site / from another country, etc?)
 4. Field Site Information: What is the elevation for the site?
 What is the dominant vegetation cover for the site?
+HINT: is dominant vegetation easy to find in the metadata?
 5. How is snow dealt with in the precipitation data?
-6. What **units** are the temperature data stored in for the dataset **hf001-06: daily (metric)**?
-7. Are there some metadata attributes that might be useful to access in a script in `R` or `Python` rather than viewed on a web page?
+6. Are there some metadata attributes that might be useful to access in a script in `R` or `Python` rather than viewed on a web page?

 HINT: Can you answer all of the questions above from the information provided